Holiday Planning

 Make your gift budget do double-duty

-• Buy t-shirts or totebags from places like NPR (National Public Radio), the ACLU (American Civil Liberties Union) or EFF (Electronic Frontier Foundation).
+• Buy t-shirts or totebags from places that fuel the resistance like NPR or NorCal Resists.

 • Explore charity offerings.
 Saving the Blue is partially funded with photography worthy of museum framing.
 Your local zoo likely sells fun toys your grandkids would like.